-CHE 597 Special Projects in Chemical Engineering F, W, S Pre: Permission of instructor
+CHE 597 Special Projects in Chemical Engineering Variable Credit F,W,S

 A special project, or series of problems, or research problem is assigned to or selected by the student.
 A comprehensive report must be submitted at the conclusion of the project.
 Not to be used as a substitute for CHE 599, Thesis Research.
 Variable credit.
 May be repeated up to a maximum of eight credits.